Youmoul/servier_technical_test_mars_2022/README.md

 __________________________________________

 Personal information to the recruitor:
-Very sadly I had to develop these codes on my old personal laptop with Anaconda3 prompt / Notepad++ on Windows and addiotionally ran out of memory storage while installing Docker...
-Hence I can not demonstrate my Docker command and provide my optimized application image.
+Very sadly I had to develop these codes on my old personal laptop with Anaconda3 prompt / Notepad++ on Windows and additionally ran out of memory storage while installing Docker at the last moment...
+Hence I can not demonstrate my Docker command and provide my optimized application image in due time.
+Sorry for the inconveniancy.

 :)